rpingx/chrome-tab-control/README.md

 # Tab Control Chrome Extension

+This extension solves more of a me-problem.
+I just tend to open a lot of tabs without ever organizing or prioritizing which tabs are important.

+This extension allows me to manually purge all tabs to the left of my current tab.

+Also, it let's me set a maximum number of open tabs.
+If I want to keep a tab, I added it to a group.

 ## Overview
 The Tab Control Chrome Extension allows you to manage your open tabs more effectively by providing the following functionalities:
 1. **Close tabs to the left**: Right-click on a tab and select "Close tabs to the left" to close all tabs to the left of the selected tab.